 This hearty stew, warming meal, hot because of the chilies and tangy because of the tomatillos, is as beloved in the American Southwest, where it is called chile verde or chili verde.
 As happens with all iconic traditional dishes, each cook interprets the basic preparation into his or her own delicious rendition.
 Use this recipe as a jumping off point for the development of your personalized version.

-- fresh green chilies (mild Hatch, Anaheim, or poblano chilies work well)
+- 2 poundsfresh green chilies (mild Hatch, Anaheim, or poblano chilies work well)

 - 1/2 cup water